-In total, Office of the Municipal Manager had 25 targeted KPI's of which 13 were fully effective, whereas 2 were not fully effective and 10 were unacceptable.
-The implementation of the South Africa National State of Disaster Act No. 57 of 2002 affected the performance of the Municipal Manager's office as the municipality had to operate with limited resources (vacant positions).
+In total, Office of the Municipal Manager had 26 targeted KPI's of which 14 were fully effective, whereas 6 were not fully effective and 6 were unacceptable.
 Municipality further took action(s) to review IT Strategy plan and Business Continuity Plan (BCP) to ensure the municipality operate optimally while adhering to South Africa national state of disaster regulations, subsequently to realize the Fourth Industrial Revolution (4IR).
 Over and above, the municipality is determined to improve its performance to ensure the fully implementation of performance management cycle.

-Technical department had 28 targeted KPI's in total for the 2020/2021 financial year of which 15 were fully effective whereas 2 were not fully effective and 11 Unacceptable.
+Technical department had 23 targeted KPI's in total for the 2021/2022 financial year of which 17 were fully effective whereas 3 were not fully effective and 3 Unacceptable.
 The set KPI's by the Technical Department were heavily impacted by the effects of the national lockdown which led to the delay of the completion of projects.
 Subsequently, the impact of the Tropical Eloise Storm has affected the roads, households and electricity.
-This had led to the Department incorporating Covid-19 risk mitigation plans in terms of projects and its operations as well as emphasis towards effective planning of KPI's as well as Community Awareness Strategies to ensure Stakeholder's Participation in-light of the Covid-19 pandemic takes place.

-The Budget and Treasury Department had 20 targeted KPI's of which 16 were fully implemented whereas 4 was not fully effective.
+The Budget and Treasury Department had 18 targeted KPI's of which 10 were fully implemented whereas 7 was not fully effective and 2 were unacceptable.
 Completion of the procurement plan is not fully effective as there were bids that had to be re-advertised.
 More refined specifications will assist in ensuring that all KPI's are fully effective.

-Of the 10 set KPI's for 2020/2021 financial year, Corporate Services had effectively implemented 6 KPI's fully whereas 4 were not fully effective.
-The implementation of South Africa risk adjustment-strategy (national lockdown) due to COVID-19 pandemic has affected the planned targets.
+Of the 8 set KPI's for 2021/2022 financial year, Corporate Services had effectively implemented 0 KPI's fully whereas 3 were not fully effective and 5 unacceptable.
 The review of IT strategic plan and disaster recovery plan will able the municipality to function optimally during disaster.